 What's been happening...

-The time to Work Like A Woman is now.
+I believe the time to Work Like A Woman, is now.
 Work is central to all our lives but only half of us are making the most of it – and we’re all losing out because of that.
 We need a radical re-evaluation of how we work - and a cultural shift at the heart of it. #WorkLikeAWoman will be the catalyst for change in your life, whatever level of work you’re currently at.